danielgroves/danielgroves.net/notebook/_posts/2013-06-22-experiences-with-nginx.md

 published: true

 title: Experiences with Nginx
-excerpt: "Documenting some of my experiences adn problems that arroused when I made the decision to switch from Apache to Nginx"
+excerpt: "Documenting some of my experiences and problems that arroused when I made the decision to switch from Apache to Nginx"
 ---

 I've used Apache in production and development environments for about as long as I can remember, but when I recently switched to [Digital Ocean][do] I also made the decision to switch to [Nginx][ng].